Skip to main content

 Still, if you’re willing to put up with an iffy crisper and don’t need an ice maker, this is a legitimately good fridge.
 It’s energy efficient, has an attractive interior, and comes with plenty of flexible storage.

-Read our full review of the Whirlpool WRT311FZDM top-freezer refrigerator
+Read the full Whirlpool WRT311FZDM top-freezer refrigerator review.

 Pros